ansibleguy/linux_ufw/README.md

+# DEPRECATED

+Using UFW as middleware in automation does not make real sense.

+It creates unnecessary complexity for single-rule changes!

+In my eyes it is not a tool that is designed to be automated.

+I would actually recommend using NFTables: [ansibleguy.infra_nftables](https://github.com/ansibleguy/infra_nftables)

 # Ansible Role - Uncomplicated Firewall (UFW)

 Ansible Role to deploy/configure the software firewall 'UFW' on a debian-based linux server.